e183b796621afbf902067460/c3tl/README.md

             .produceProduct()
 ```

 Current overview object is `CurveLiquidityPoolOverview`.
-After it's production need to set certain __properties__ to call `getOverview()` correctly.
+After it's production need to set certain __properties__ to call `getOverview()` method correctly.
 Let's see how it works in synergy:
 ```
 from head.bridge.configurator import BridgeConfigurator